JhayceeCodes/StoryTimeAPI/README.md

 ## AVAILABLE ENDPOINTS

+**Note:** Permissions are applied to some endpoints; authentication or role-based access may be required.
 ### Authentication Endpoints
 | Method | Endpoint                            | Description       |
 | ------ | ----------------------------------- | ----------------- |